-Our Historical (1999-2021) Lobbying Data package is targeted towards academics, journalists, and civic activists and includes a set of datasets, each corresponding with their respective year and spanning 360+ variables.
+Our Historical (1999-2022) Lobbying Data package is targeted towards academics, journalists, and civic activists and includes a set of datasets, each corresponding with their respective year and spanning 360+ features.
 Please download the data dictionary below for a more detailed explanation.

 Our Daily Data Subscription package is targeted towards financial institutions and is built in the same way as the historical data, but is regenerated every day to account for the latest lobbying contracts and sent to your inbox with a series of informative data tables every morning.